 Under Making Tax Digital (MTD), you’ll need to record your finances using digital tax software.
 If you’re VAT-registered, then you’ll need to use this software to submit figures at least once per quarter.
 Note: this doesn’t mean you’ll be filing quarterly tax returns.
 The MTD updates are different.

-Once you’ve submitted your information via the software, your tax liabilities will be calculated and made visible in your digital tax account.
+Once you’ve submitted your information via our bookkeeping software, your tax liabilities will be calculated and made visible in your digital tax account.

 Even if you aren’t obliged to join the MTD scheme, the afore-mentioned financial clarity means you can benefit from adopting a Real Time Tax approach for a better view of your annual finances.